 Turns out SMBs care about tech.
 Doesn't have to be fancy, just has to make their life easier.
 New computers top the list.

-Tips, tutorials and data to help you make the most of Ordrx’s restaurant tools.
+Tips, tutorials and data to help you make the most of Ordrx’s platform

 Hospitality tech has been a laggard for many years.
 Complex merchant ownership structures; legacy property management solutions; notoriously long sales cycles and small budgets; minimal coordination between properties, business units and corporate… A mess.
 Marriott has over 20 mobile apps, some with no reviews and others with just 3 stars.